milwad-dev/laravel-validate/docs/1.x/valid-phone-number.md

 ];
 ```

-Also `ValidPhoneNumber` have ability to validation phone number with specific country code:
+Also `ValidPhoneNumber` have the ability to validate phone number with specific country code:

 ```php
 use Milwad\LaravelValidate\Rules\ValidPhoneNumber;